 Involve them in “reading” the recipe.

-If they are very young, read the recipe to them and point to each line as you read it.
+If they are very young, read the recipe to them.
+Point to each line as you read it.
 Older children who know how to read can read the recipe out loud for all to hear.
 Some great cookbooks for children include:

 Expect a mess (and be okay with it).

-Baking with children is bound to be messy.
+Cooking with kids is bound to be messy.
 As mentioned previously, part of being prepared is having your cleaning supplies handy (i.e. paper towels, washcloths, a small broom and dust pan, mop).
 The experience should far outweigh the necessity for cleanliness… your children will love the experience as long as you don’t fret over every bit of flour that gets on the kitchen floor.

 Be a positive role model.